HirutAssefa/MySQL-Tutorial/README.md

 ```
 SELECT *
 FROM Movies
+WHERE Director
-WHERE Director Like "john Lasseter";
+LIKE "john Lasseter";
 ```

 ### Task 3: Find all the movies (and director) not directed by John Lasseter